Session 01 Food Safety & Management

 Session 08Nutrition and nursing

 Proper nutrition plays a big role in disease prevention, recovery from illness and on-going good health.
 A healthy diet will help you look and feel good as well.
 Since nurses are the main point of contact with patients, they must understand the importance of nutrition basics and be able to explain the facts about healthy food choices to their patients.
 Nutrition classes provide the information necessary to sort the fact from fiction about healthy eating and pass that knowledge on to their patients.
-Not only must nurses be able to explain the ins and outs of a healthy diet, they must also lead by example

 Session 09 Animal and dairy nutrition